PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 False

-Anther way to construct the "causal" DAG of a circuit is to use the :func:`~pennylane.transforms.qcut.tape_to_graph` function used by the qcut module.
+Another way to construct the "causal" DAG of a circuit is to use the :func:`~pennylane.transforms.qcut.tape_to_graph` function used by the ``qcut`` module.
 This function takes a quantum tape and creates a ``MultiDiGraph`` instance from the ``networkx`` python package.

 Using the above example, we get: